-The existing trails, recognized by the Town as public trails, are located among Lansing Bennett Forest, the Bay Circuit Trail, and the Landline Greenway Network.
+The existing trails, recognized by the Town as public trails, are located among Lansing Bennett Forest and the Bay Circuit Trail.

 NORTH HILL MARSH AREA

 The North Hill Marsh is used for various recreational activities that include birding, biking, horseback riding, cross country skiing, and walking.
 Due to its status as an Estimated Habitat of Rare Wildlife and Priority Habitat of Rare Species, only small portions of the land are available for public use.